EldritchElli/SDW/Core.md

 ## Tags

-Tags are used to reperesent common mechanics and are written before the main bock of text.
-Tags Explain the core mechanics of a action item or ability. the list of tags can be found in the tags section.
+Tags are used to represent common mechanics and are written before the main bock of text.
+Tags Explain the core mechanics of an action, item, or ability.
+The list of tags can be found in the tags section.

 ## Modes